ErdemKand/thermal-camera-ros2-driver/README.md

 # thermal-camera-ros2-driver
 ## Project Objective
-This project aims to develop a fully functional camera driver that integrates a thermal camera with the ROS2 Humble ecosystem, broadcasting image data and capable of recording and visualizing this data.
-The developed driver will run on the Jetson Orin Nano and is planned to be integrated with unmanned aerial vehicle (UAV)-based forest fire detection systems in later stages.
+This project develops a ROS2 Humble driver for the UNI-T UTi721M USB-C thermal camera, targeting deployment on a Jetson Orin Nano.
+The driver publishes thermal image streams as ROS2 topics and supports rosbag recording for data collection.
+The system is designed as the sensing layer for a UAV-based forest fire detection pipeline.
 ### Things to do
 - Recognizing and reading the thermal camera via the V4L2 interface in a Linux environment(ROS2_Humble).
 - Publishing image data in sensor_msgs/Image format via the /thermal/image_raw topic.